Review 2017 Best

 - Patient engagement portal with CRM, online reputation, and social media management

-You don’t have to sign a long-term contract to do business with this vendor, and it is the only billing software vendor we found that will happily sign a non-compete agreement with the medical billing services using their software.
-Some specific functionality required by services include:
+You don’t have to sign a long-term contract to do business with this vendor, and it is the only billing software company we found that will happily sign a non-compete agreement with medical billing service companies who use their software to bill on behalf of physicians.
+Specific functionality available to billing companies include:

 - Single-sign-on to all practices